Modular Regression: Improving Linear Models by Incorporating Auxiliary Data: Discussion

 We take the covariates in the social category as $X\in \RR^{p_x}$ for $p_x=888$, and those in the health category as $Z\in \RR^{p_z}$ for $p_z=184$.
 Our procedure is geared towards settings with high noise.
 To simulate such a setting, we smooth the discrete response $Y$ by adding i.i.d.~noise drawn from $N(0,4)$.
 The task is to predict $Y$ using $X$, while $Z$ may be available during the training process.
 This is practical setting where health conditions ($Z$) may be more costly or difficult to evaluate, hence only available in pre-collected data.

-We consider a missing data scenario to evaluate the performance of our method where one only has access to a limited number $n$ of $(X,Y,Z)$ triples as well as $n_{xz}$ observations for $(X,Z)$ and $n_{yz}$ observation for $(Z,Y)$ pairs in the training phase.
+We consider a scenario where one only has access to a limited number $n$ of $(X,Y,Z)$ triples as well as $n_{xz}$ observations for $(X,Z)$ and $n_{yz}$ observation for $(Z,Y)$ pairs in the training phase.
 This mimics a realistic scenario where it is difficult to obtain full observations simultaneously but modular data are more easily accessible.
 When $n_{xz}=n_{yz}=0$, it reduces to the standard full-observation setting.
 While it is more difficult to test for conditional independence and the modeling assumptions with limited joint observations, we could still use our framework to merge the individual datasets and improve out-of-sample prediction.
-We focus on the prediction MSE on the test sample {because no ground truth is available}. {We consider two scenarios for data availability:}
+We focus on the prediction MSE on the test sample {because no ground truth is available}. {We consider two scenarios:}

 \begin{enumerate}[label=(\roman*)] \item Fixed $n$ and varying $n_{xz}$ and $n_{yz}$.
 We fix $n=200$, and the number of pair observations varies as $n_{xz} = n_{yz} = n\cdot \rho$ for $\rho \in \{0.5, 1, 5, 10\}$. \item Fixed $n+n_{xz}+n_{yz}$ and varying proportion.
 We fix the total sample size $n+n_{xz}+n_{yz} = 1000$, while varying the proportion of joint observations by $n=1000\cdot \rho$, $n_{xz}=n_{yz}$ for $\rho\in\{0.05, 0.1, 0.2, 0.5, 0.8, 1\}$. \end{enumerate}